 Mine is an old, and somewhat tired, skegless version of the Romany c.
 1997 that looks like it has been given a hard time by previous owners and has had several fibreglass repairs in the past.
 It also appears that the deck has been hand painted by a previous owner so it is not the smartest example cosmetically but it is, now, structurally sound.
 Despite the cosmetic challenges of my particular boat it is a pretty, sleek and purposeful looking kayak and often gets admiring glances.
 I am just under 6ft/1.83m and 86kg/189lb (So very near the top end of the weight range for the Romany Classic) and I have removed the original footrests and replaced them with a minicell foam block against the forward bulkhead, changed the seat (newer kayaks come with an improved seat as standard) and backrest and added minicell padding on the hull sides and moulded in thigh braces to custom fit me and now it is very comfortable and the keyhole cockpit shape makes it easy to get in and out while still giving plenty of contact for knees and thighs for controlling the boat.

 It is lighter than my Seabird Scott which is a handy bonus when carrying it about.
-The round hatches make it harder to put large items into the boat.
-My C-Tug trolley for instance won't fit into the boat whereas I have managed to fit it into every other boat I have paddled with oval hatches.
+The round hatches make it harder to put large items into the boat but may be more resistant to being blown off by waves or knocked off when trying rear deck re-entries than the larger oval rear hatches fitted to many kayaks.
+My C-Tug trolley wheels for instance won't fit into the boat whereas I have managed to fit them into every other boat I have paddled with oval hatches.
 In fact I have ended up using a cheaper simple alloy fold up trolley which I then had to buy alternative wheels for which were both narrower and a slightly smaller diameter to fit through the circular hatch opening.
 I then cut off nearly an inch from the ends of each axle to match the narrower wheels so that it would fit (very) snugly within the kayak.

 Most newer Romany Classics will come with a skeg and this is the first sea kayak I have had without one but so far I haven't really missed or needed any skeg assistance, possibly because it is smaller/lower volume than my Seabird Scott MV so I sink the ends a little further into the water.
 I have deliberately put the Romany sideways across some gusty cross winds and it has been easy to correct with a little edge, and I never felt like I was fighting it.
 In the recent paddle in fairly extreme 20mph gusting 40mph wind conditions I did feel a couple of times that a little bit of skeg assistance would not be a bad thing to counteract mild weather cocking but it was not unmanageable and actually much better than my unloaded P&H Capella 166 RM would have been in these conditions even with the Capella's skeg fully deployed.
 Off the North Berwick coast with a side wind and steepish chop I did feel like a skeg might have been useful but soon got used to applying a little edge and found if I leaned back a little in the seat the boat is so finely balanced that the stern of the boat engaged the water a little more and I didn't feel like I was struggling.
 It was still better than my Capella 166 RM would have been with a fully deployed skeg.
 I also had what little weight I was carrying, trolley,shoes, and a mat I use to launch on to prevent scratches (my boats are cosseted!) all in the bow compartment so it would probably have helped if I had put them in the stern instead to sink that more.